Housing Programs FAQ's

 Any type of housing may be rented - apartments, houses, duplexes, row houses etc - as long as the unit is located within the Housing Authority of DeKalb County's jurisdiction, meets HUD Housing Quality Standards, qualifies as an eligible type and the rent is reasonable for the size, type, and location of unit.

-How can a landlord increase rent?
+How can an owner increase rent?

 Rent increases are not automatically implemented.
-The landlord must give the tenant at least a sixty (60) day written notice of an increase before it can go into effect.
+The owner must give the tenant at least a sixty (60) day written notice of an increase before it can go into effect.
 A copy of the increase with the tenant's signature must be submitted to HADC before the rent increase can take effect.
-HADC does not put a limit on the amount the landlord can request for an increase; however, the new requested rent must be reasonable in comparison with other similar units in the area.
+HADC does not put a limit on the amount the owner can request for an increase; however, the new requested rent must be reasonable in comparison with other similar units in the area.
 Once HADC receives the notice of rent increase, a rent comparability study is conducted by a housing inspector to determine if the new rent for the unit is reasonable in comparison to unassisted private market units in the area.
-If it is determined that the rent is not reasonable, HADC will contact the landlord and advise him/her of a reasonable rental amount for the unit.
-If the landlord does not agree to the amount, the Housing Authority and landlord will have to negotiate another acceptable amount or the owner can provide the family with a notice to vacate.
+If it is determined that the rent is not reasonable, HADC will contact the owner and advise him/her of a reasonable rental amount for the unit.
+If the owner does not agree to the amount, the Housing Authority and owner will have to negotiate another acceptable amount or the owner can provide the family with a notice to vacate.

 What are the terms of the lease?